dbmi-pitt/Merged-PDDI/README.md

 data: 6 sources dataset in CSV, schema drugData in SQL
 scripts: python script purpose for merge new mappings (ex. drug classes)

-maven-src: prototype in maven (DIKB-Prototype)
+maven-src: prototype in maven (Merged-PDDI)
 netbeans-src: prototype in netbeans (original version from IS team)

 ### Techs: